luckyfrappe/groundwork/TESTING.md

 Notes:
 The root cause remains unknown(it seems our CSS form elements decided to play hide-and-seek), but reapplying styles externally resolved the problem.
 Back to [README.md](README.md)

+- accordion script caused unwanted behaviour like wrapping accordion into another accordion or did not displayed properly due to active class.
+Resolved by wrapping into function wrapAccordions and call fucntion after the worksites specifications are created.
+Change name of active to active-accordion.

+ updateWorksiteSpecifications function created by ChatGPT used wrong values that are not existing in services in order to add specs questions.